 What is the WordPress tagline?

 The WordPress tagline represents a short description of your entire website.
-Some people use the same tagline as the WordPress title, while others set separate taglines to describe their websites more accurately.
+Some people use the same tagline as the WordPress site title, while others set separate taglines to describe their websites more accurately.
 The WordPress tagline can be modified by accessing Settings and then General.

 Where is the WordPress tagline located?